 It may be that the noise is structure borne and so moving a bed to a different side of the room may reduce noise experienced at night.
 Sometimes people are able to swap over living rooms and bedrooms.

 4. Get professional help

-Consult a builder or specialist with a view to increasing the sound insulation properties of the building.
+Consult a builder or specialist with a view to increasing the sound insulation properties of the building (some examples are given at the end of this article).
 In such circumstances neighbouring occupants may be happy to share costs as improvements serve common interests.

 5. D.I.Y sound insulation

 You could complete your own sound insulation improvements internally.
 For many this will be a cheap option and can be effective in certain circumstances.

 We provide some more practical information on how to improve sound insulation in our members area.